-Changes in this permit include the removal of final effluent limitations and the addition of storage basin and precipitation monitoring requirements.
+Changes in this permit include the removal of the monitoring wells required in the previous permit.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the removal of controlled discharge requirements as this is now a no-discharge sub-surface drip irrigation facility and the addition of requirements to report discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and the Electronic Discharge Monitoring Report (eDMR) Submission System.